 Other recommended time / temperature treatments

-Greisbach et al 2012 recommend pasturizing soil by the use of aerated steam.
+Greisbach et al 2012 recommend pasteurizing soil by the use of aerated steam.
 They illustrate several different types of steaming units (p.52).

 Baker 1957 discusses the principles of heating soil in great detail in chapter 9 and compares a variety of heating units in chapter 10.
 Although this reference is old, the physics of soil heating have not changed.
 Practical tips and relevant data are provided.

-Stapleton et al 2008 describe how to use solarization to heat treat soil in containers.
+Stapleton et al 2008 describe and illustrate a method for using solarization to heat treat soil in containers.